MicrosoftDocs/windows-dev-docs/hub/powertoys/image-resizer.md

 ![Image Resizer Drag And Drop Demo.](../images/powertoys-resize-drag-drop.gif)

 > [!NOTE]
-> If **Ignore the orientation of pictures** is checked, the width and height of the specified size _may_ be swapped to match the orientation (portrait/landscape) of the current image.
-In other words: If checked, the **smallest** number (in width/height) in the settings will be applied to the **smallest** dimension of the picture.
+> If **Ignore the orientation of pictures** is selected, the width and height of the specified size _may_ be swapped to match the orientation (portrait/landscape) of the current image.
+In other words: If selected, the **smallest** number (in width/height) in the settings will be applied to the **smallest** dimension of the picture.
 Regardless if this is declared as width or height.
 The idea is that different photos with different orientations will still be the same size.

 ## Settings